moondump/rainyrandopic/README.md

 Endpoints:

-Rewrite all records with original seed data (reset for new challenge)
+Rewrite all records with original seed data (reset for new challenge):
 ```
 GET 'https://randopic.herokuapp.com/admin/dont-use-this-route/reset_to_seed'
 Example Response: